Michalis Sifakis: Honours

 In 2009, the Greek Professional Players Association honored Sifakis with the Fair Play award for his professionalism and ethos, due to his calm and non-violent reaction to a confrontation with a fan in the opening game of the 2009–2010 Greek season away at Iraklis.
 During the match, Sifakis was approached by an Iraklis fan who had run onto the pitch and began to verbally abuse him.
 Sifakis did not react and the stewards eventually intervened, removing the fan from the pitch.
-In the years 2010 and 2011, he was awarded from PSAP as the best goalkeeper in Superleague.
+In the years 2010 and 2011, he was awarded from PSAP as the best goalkeeper in Super League.